What is the Clery Act?

 Professional counselor: A person whose official responsibilities include providing mental health counseling to members of the institution’s community and who is functioning within the scope of the counselor’s license or certification.
 This definition applies even to professional counselors who are not employees of the institution, but are under contract to provide counseling at the institution.

-Specific positions recognized by MSU as Campus Security Authorities can be found here: Campus Security Authorities
+Specific positions recognized by Murray State as Campus Security Authorities can be found here: Campus Security Authorities

 CSA crime report